fnjyusername/Arduino-DUE/README.md

 SPECS: AT91SAM3X8E ATMEL CHIPSET, 32bit, 84Mhz

 ## TIMER BLOCK
-The AT91SAM3X8E has nine (9) general-purpose 32-bit timers/counters organized in three blocks i.e. TC0, TC1, TC3.
-Each Block has 3 channels i.e. 0, 1, 2 and each channel of each block has input and output lines.
+The AT91SAM3X8E has nine (9) general-purpose 32-bit timers/counters i.e. TCLK0, TCLK1, TCLK2, ...TCLK8.
+These timers/counter is organized in three blocks i.e. TC0, TC1, TC3.
+Each Block has 3 channels i.e. 0, 1, 2 and each channel of each block has two (2) input and output lines labelled as line A and B.

 Instance | TC  | Channel| External Clock Input | I/O Line A | I/O Line B
 ---------|-----|--------|----------------------|------------|-----------